microsoft/OpenAIWorkshop/scenarios/openai_on_custom_dataset/README.md

      Update Azure Search, Open AI endpoints, AFR Endpoint and API Keys in the secrets.env.
      Rename secrets.rename to secrets.env.
 (This is recommended to prevent secrets from leaking into external environments.)
+     The secrets.env should be placed in the ingest folder along side the python script file search-indexer.py.

             AZURE_OPENAI_API_KEY=""
             AZURE_OPENAI_ENDPOINT="https://<>.openai.azure.com/"